PIM data management and master data: building a strong data model

 As competition grows fiercer, customers expect more B2B self-service options and omnichannel access.
 Distributors need an airtight yet elastic PIM data model, enabling them to serve customers with accuracy and relevance across channels and complex product catalogs.

-want to see the inriver PIM in action?
+Ready to see Inriver in action?